 Your body is in “fight or flight” mode right after an accident, which can suppress pain for hours or even days afterward.
 This is why you must see a doctor after a car accident—even a minor one.
 A seemingly small rear-end accident can cause head, neck, or spinal damage that requires a lot of treatment or recovery time.

 So, if there is any possibility that you got injured in your car accident, it’s generally a good idea to retain a lawyer who can help you with the insurance claim process.

 Should You Hire a Car Accident Lawyer After Your Accident?

-This can be a hard question to answer definitively without all the facts.
+This can be a tricky question to answer definitively without all the facts.
 But if you were hurt at all in your minor car accident, you should consider the possibility of working with a lawyer.

 Thankfully, most personal injury attorneys offer a free consultation where you can tell them about your case and ask questions.
 If they have the right experience, they can give their opinion on the help you need and your chances of winning full recovery.

 Either way, having a car accident lawyer on your side from the beginning will take a lot of pressure off of you, ensure your legal rights are protected, and help save you from getting taken advantage of with an unfair settlement.